ramadhanyoga/ramadhanyoga/README.md

 ###

-<h4 align="center">“Try to learn something about everything and everything about.” </h4>
+<h4 align="center">“Eager to keep learning and keep up with the latest developments in the IT world.” </h4>

 ###